Mario Gaspar De Alba, MD, FAAP

-Associate Dean for Diversity & Inclusion, Associate Professor of Pediatrics
+Associate Dean for Diversity, Equity, and Inclusion; Associate Professor of Pediatrics

 Dr. Mario J. Gaspar de Alba is responsible for the evaluation and treatment of children with neurodevelopmental disabilities for the Autism Center.
 He also assists the school of medicine achieve and maintain a diverse faculty and student body, which in turns creates a culture of inclusion amongst patients and throughout the school.
 He is devoted to educating medical students regarding appropriate early child development, recognition of deviance from expected development, and the importance of early intervention and its impact on future quality of life issues.

 Dr. Gaspar de Alba is a board certified Developmental-Behavioral Pediatrician and Fellow of the American Academy of Pediatrics.
-He is an Associate Professor and Division Chief of Developmental-Behavioral Pediatrics in the Department of Pediatrics at UNLV School of Medicine.
+He is an Associate Professor and Division Chief of Developmental-Behavioral Pediatrics in the Department of Pediatrics at the Kirk Kerkorian School of Medicine at UNLV.
 He was made the CDC’s Learn the Signs Act Early Ambassador to the state of Nevada from 2014-16.

 He has been a speaker at several professional development and community meetings and at parent organizations in an effort to improve interdisciplinary collaboration and strengthen family support.

 Castle Connolly and Las Vegas Seven recognized Dr. de Alba as a “Top Doctor of Las Vegas” in 2016.
 He was deemed Volunteer of the Year from Anthem Health Care Heroes in 2015 and the Best Faculty Educator in 2006.